C R G CRG Reports Exterior Engine 1967 Model ID

 The 1967 tags just had the broadcast code and the part number on it.

 The 1968-1969 version of the radiator tag was larger than the 1967 tag with added information.
 The 68-69 tags have codes for the radiator end tanks in a smaller font next to the broadcast code.
-And beneath the tank codes is a 1 or 2 digit number that identifies the radiator core assembly to be used in that radiator.
+Beneath the tank codes is a 1 or 2 digit number that identifies the radiator core assembly to be used in that radiator.
 To the right of the core assembly number is the letter O, R, S, or nothing.
 The meaning of this letter is unknown.
 The extra number stamped on the bottom edge after the part number appears to be the year of manufacture.
 (It's believed to be the calendar year, not the model year, but there is some conflicting data.)

 The end tank codes were used by the radiator assembly plant to identify the different tank designs and use them in the correct radiator assembly.
 The month code (letters A through M format, excluding I) is stamped on the RH end tank between the letters of the tank code.
 The tank codes and applications are shown in the table below.